taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

 15) We are done setting up the plugin files / folders, so now we need to activate the new plugin.
-IN THE "Admin Config" POWER USER section, locate the configuration variable named: 'activate_plugins'
+IN THE "Admin Config" PLUGINS section, locate the plugins list.

-16) To add / activate your new plugin, add your plugin MAIN FOLDER name (example: 'my-app-plugin') as a new value within 'activate_plugins', and set to 'on'...ALSO INCLUDE A COMMA AT THE END.
+16) To add / activate your new plugin, add your plugin MAIN FOLDER name (example: 'my-app-plugin') as a new value within the plugins list, and set to 'on'...ALSO INCLUDE A COMMA AT THE END.

 Example: 'my-app-plugin' => 'on',